ConnorJamesLow/icc-heroku/README.md

 ```
 You should see your application running on [localhost:3000](http://localhost:3000)!
 Open up your browser to confirm.

-**Explaination:** `npm install` will look at [package.json](package.json) and find the `"dependencies"` list.
+**Explanation:** `npm install` will look at [package.json](package.json) and find the `"dependencies"` list.
 It will install the basic requirements for a Node server to run in addition to those dependencies (in our case, the only dependency is express.js). `npm start` runs the `"start"` script seen here:
 ```json
   "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",